Very professional… The technician who installed my attic fan was very professional. He went beyond the call of duty, a…

 Installing A Mini Split in The Attic

 If you do want to install a mini split in your attic it is possible, and we can do that for you!
 We will then route the mini split from the attic to a ceiling cassette system.
 This allows the heated or cooled air to be distributed around your home or condominium evenly.
+This is the easiest way to hide the sight of the mini split, but still get the benefits of cooling and heating separate rooms.
 If you would like ducting as well that is possible.

 Placement of the Outdoor Fan, Compressor, and Heat Pump